ksagala/azure-test-drive/load_balancing.md

 ![EULA Agreement](https://github.com/KEMPtechnologies/azure-test-drive/raw/master/images/eula.png "EULA Agreement")

-1. KEMP Loadmasters require a free KEMP ID to function.
+1. KEMP LoadMasters require a free KEMP ID to function.
 If you do not have a KEMP ID, you can create one by going to https://kemptechnologies.com/kemp-id-registration. **Use the promo-code "TESTDRIVE" when registering.**

 1. Enter your KEMP ID to license the Free LoadMaster and click "License Now"